raveious/DnD-character-sheets/README.md

 int | The Intelligence attribute associated with this creature.
 This is set to 10 if no value is provided. wis | The Wisdom attribute associated with this creature.
 This is set to 10 if no value is provided. cha | The Charisma attribute associated with this creature.
-This is set to 10 if no value is provided.
+This is set to 10 if no value is provided. proficiencies | list of all the skills your character is proficient in.
+Refer to [this list](_data/proficiencies.yml) for proper cast sensitive strings.

 list of all monster fields